 • If you are still able to run, completing a treadmill-based gait analysis is an important part of your assessment to identify if your running style, may be contributing to your injury.
 Where appropriate, this allows for gait retraining to take place, giving you simple advice regarding technical adjustments to your running style.

 • You will be provided with a tailored, injury-specific rehabilitation program to address any deficits, such as muscle strength, flexibility & balance.
 You will also be advised if hands-on treatment such as joint mobilisations, massage, & taping techniques are likely to be helpful to assist your recovery.

 • Finally, your clinical diagnosis will be discussed & a treatment plan will be agreed with you, which will aim to work towards your running & exercise related goals.

 • It is important to follow-up your progress, to make adjustments to your injury-specific rehab program & also to carry out a broader assessment of your strength, power & endurance in muscle groups that influence your running performance & your injury.

-• Follow-up sessions allow for an in-depth assessment of your strength, power & endurances using standardised & objective tests.
+• Follow-up sessions allow for an in-depth assessment of your strength, power & endurance using standardised & objective tests.
 This information is then used to implement, or optimise your current exercise/rehab program.

-• Follow-up sessions also allow for further gait retraining advice & to fine tune your running technique.
+• Our session together will also allow for further gait retraining advice & to fine tune your running technique.

 Once you’re injury-free: